netstx/as394414.net/README.md

 - Automation: commits are automatically pulled into the S3 bucket using the AWS CodePipeline integration with GitHub Webhooks.
 Pipeline execution notifications are done with SNS+SES.

 ## Why
-- This is obviously overkill for a single page static website, but I wanted to test some AWS features and I figured this was a good way to accomplish that.
+- This is overkill for a single page static website, but I wanted to test some AWS features and I figured this was a good way to accomplish that.

 ## To-Do List
 - Use file versions in S3 so the CloudFront distribution refreshes more quickly after a commit is pulled from GitHub.
 Right now the cache settings are configured in the distribution itself, so it may take a while for latest commit to sync across all CloudFront edge locations.
 This would be more useful for sites that content is changed more often.